mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ------------------------------------

-## Secondary Decks
+## Additional Decks

 ### Guidelines
 - Main Deck contain 20 cards
-- Extra deck contain 7 or more
+- Extra deck contain 7 cards
 - Not prioritize to be optimized
 - No any card in degenerate list
 - No any Coin/Dice based effects